-Sedum mexicanum Britton is the correct and accepted name for this species of Sedum.
+Sedum mexicanum Britton is the accepted name for this species of Sedum.
 It was named and described by Nathaniel Lord Britton in the Bulletin of the New York Botanical Garden in 1899.

 Origin: Umm.
 Possibly Mexico.
-Exact origin is unknown.
+The exact origin is unknown.

 Light: Sun to part shade.
 Prefers filtered light.

 Water: Average.
 Appreciates regular watering.

 Although many sites say that Sedum mexicanum is a native of Mexico, its exact origin is unknown.
 Specimens of this plant were found in several other countries before specimens from Mexico were obtained and named.
 The species more closely resemble species from Asia and the East than those from Mexico.

 Sedum mexicanum is best grown in filtered light and also likes moist soil.
 They are great in mixed containers and window boxes.

 Sedum mexicanum produces yellow flowers in the spring through early summer.
 They grow around 6” tall, but their sprawling stems grow 8-12” long and take root along the leaf nodes.
 This makes this Sedum an excellent ground cover.